 Small Ways to Make Your Room Cozier

-For those that cannot find or do not have the space for couches and loveseats, there are still ways to make your rooms cozy.
+For those that cannot find or do not have the space for couches and loveseats (I am fortunate that my school purchased new furniture for me!), there are still ways to make your rooms cozy.
 This can include curtains for windows, throw pillows, paintings/artwork, plants and area rugs.
 By adding these elements, you make your classroom feel more inviting and warmer for students, without making any large or expensive purchases.
 This can also be something that you slowly add to as the year goes on.
 I LOVE having real plants in my room, but for those with limitations, fake plants also add some life.
 I slowly collected small ways to make the room warmer and even small additions can make a big difference.

 Avoid being too busy

-When I decorate my room, I acutally end up taking things AWAY, instead of adding more.
-As an English teacher, I have so many quotes that I love and want displayed, but I also have to be aware of my students and what may be distracting.
-I do have small pockets of extra details around my room for students to discover and contribute to throughout the year.
+When I decorate my room, I actually end up taking things AWAY, instead of adding more.
+As an English teacher, I have so many quotes that I love and want to be displayed, but I also have to be aware of my students and what may be distracting.
+In fact, I find myself simplifying my room more and more each year (some of the photos in this blog post are outdated at this point!)

 Your doors are just more walls!
 I love adding student work to doors.
 When you have one door open, it gives just a glimpse of the magic that goes on inside your room.